 On 14 July Tom Coult's latest orchestral piece St John's Dance opened the First Night of the 2017 BBC Proms.
 Edward Gardner conducted the BBC Symphony Orchestra in the dazzling 6-minute work which unfolds as a relentless series of dances – often spiralling out of control, often with two or more heard simultaneously.

 The performance was televised on BBC Four and on BBC Radio 3 (as well as various international stations).
-UK viewers can watch the performance here, and it can also be listened to worldwide.
-Both are available for 30 days (until 13 August).

 ‘A new, six-minute sizzler of a piece from a rising young composer of today… Coult’s St John’s Dance, inspired by those medieval raves when hundreds danced themselves to death, grew from a hoarse squawk on solo fiddle into an apt frenzy of cross-rhythms punctuated by thumping brass chords.
 Then the whole process was repeated, with an added whimsy — a clarinettist producing literally disembodied shrieks on a half-dismantled instrument.
 Weird but compelling; I loved it.’